matthewli10/FinAgent-AI/README.md

 - **Firebase** for authentication services
 - **React Native** and **FastAPI** communities

-## 📞 Support

-For questions or support, please open an issue in the GitHub repository or contact the development team.

----

-**Built with ❤️ using React Native, FastAPI, and OpenAI GPT-4**
+**Built using React Native, FastAPI, Firebase, PostgreSQL, and OpenAI GPT-4**